 At The King David Kindergarten we work together in partnership with our families.
 Partnerships are developed over time as our early childhood teachers and educators recognize that families are children’s first and most influential teachers.
 As both parties unite and collaborate knowledge while exploring learning potentials, we are able to foster individual needs, learn to value diversity, encourage a love of learning, self-confidence, responsibility, a positive outlook on life and most importantly respect for themselves and others.

 Our teachers and educators believe in building a close, trusting and reciprocal relationship with parents prior to commencing of Kindergarten.
-Educators use a variety of data collection for each child’s portfolio to assess individual learning that reflects and analyses observations and goals.
-Family members are encouraged to share their voice with these collections.
+Educators use a variety of data collection methods to assess individual learning that reflects and analyses observations and goals.

 But the most important role parents can play is to be there for their child; supporting and embracing their ongoing development, and their search for knowledge and self-expression.

 Early Childhood Professionals: The Role of the Educator